Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 If the total attack bonus is +5 or more, the character can 'split' their attack by adding a -5 penalty to the attack bonus for each extra attack made, until the attack bonus is less than 5.
 For example, if the total bonus is +12, the character can make two attacks at +7, or three attacks at +2.

-Characters using Light Melee weapons may use their DEX bonus instead of their STR bonus; likewise, characters wielding Heavy Ranged weapons may use their STR bonus instead of DEX bonus.
-Assassins and Rangers may wield 2 light weapons and attack with both in a round, if they take a -2 penalty on all attack rolls that round.
+Characters using Light Melee weapons may use their DEX bonus instead of their STR bonus for making attacks; likewise, characters wielding Heavy Ranged weapons may use their STR bonus instead of DEX bonus.
+Mercenaries, Assassins and Rangers may wield 2 light weapons and attack with both in a round, if they take a -2 penalty on all attack rolls that round.

-Some weapons use ammunition, which is consumed at a rate of 1 for every attack made, regardless of the success.
-When a weapon is out of ammunition, you must spend a round reloading it before you are able to fire it again.

 For each attack that hits, roll the damage die code on your weapon and subtract the resulting total from your opponent's HP.
-When wielding a Heavy Melee weapon, add your STR bonus to the damage total; when wielding a Light Melee weapon add your DEX bonus to the total.
+If your character is wielding a Heavy Melee weapon, add your STR bonus to the weapon's damage total; when wielding a Light Melee weapon add your DEX bonus to the total.

 **Example:** Your Elvir Assassin is fighting a Human Mercenary.
 The katana you are wielding is a light melee weapon, so you roll 1d20 and add DEX + Physical versus the Merc's Armor Class of 16.
 You get a 17 total, barely managing to strike past the Merc's armor.
 You roll your weapon's damage value of 1d10 and add your DEX bonus of 3, getting a total of 11.
 The damage is enough to finish off the Human for good; seeing no other enemies, you lower your katana and combat ends.